ban jelacic square - one day in zagreb itinerary cover

 It is a daily farmer’s market, just a few meters away from Ban Jelačić square, very popular among locals.

-The market is divided into two levels.
-The upper, outside level, is more interesting, as it offers a quintessential Croatian experience, with vendors selling fresh fruits and vegetables under colourful sun umbrellas.
+The upper, outside level, is more interesting, as it offers a quintessential Croatian experience, with vendors selling fresh fruits and vegetables under colorful sun umbrellas.

-Visit the Zagreb Cathedral
+3. Visit the Zagreb Cathedral

 Zagreb Cathedral on Kaptol is the second highest building in Croatia (Zagreb TV tower is the tallest!
 Even though some would argue it is not a building, just a construction.).

 The Cathedral has been in the same spot on Kaptol since the 11th century.
 However, the Cathedral today is not the original 11th-century cathedral.
-The original Cathedral was destroyed in the 13th century, and the cathedral built afterwards was badly damaged in the 1880 earthquake.

 The magnificent cathedral we see today was built in the Neo-Gothic style and designed by architect Herman Bolle.